kubernetes/enhancements/keps/sig-node/5474-enable-writable-cgroups/README.md

   - Basic functionality (writable vs read-only cgroups)
   - Multi-container pods with mixed settings
   - Integration with other SecurityContext fields
-  - cgroup v2 requirement validation
+  - Node support requirements during kubelet admission
   - Containers not able to "escape" the resource limits set by the Pod
   - Runtime compatibility checks
 - `critest`: a CRI conformance test in [cri-tools](https://github.com/kubernetes-sigs/cri-tools) exercising `cgroup_mount_mode` and its `RuntimeFeatures` advertisement, so container runtimes implementing the CRI API can validate conformance independently of Kubernetes.